The Ultimate Guide to International Shipping Terms For Beginners: FOB, CIF, and EXW Explained

 How Oversea Exim Simplifies Logistics

 Choosing the wrong term can lead to unexpected storage fees or insurance gaps.
 When you work with Oversea Exim, we don't just give you a price; we provide a logistical consultation.
+We help you calculate the "Landed Cost"—the total price of a product once it hits your warehouse—so there are no surprises.

 Pro Tip: Always double-check your insurance coverage.
 Even if a term says the seller provides insurance, ensure the coverage amount is at least 110% of the invoice value.